Skip to main content

 Hologram Team

-Vint Cerf, one of the founders of the Internet, recently called on IoT device makers (https://www.theregister.co.uk/2017/03/21/vint_cerf_internet_things_security/) to take responsibility for securing all these connected things.
+Vint Cerf, one of the founders of the Internet, called on IoT device makers (https://www.theregister.co.uk/2017/03/21/vint_cerf_internet_things_security/) to take responsibility for securing all these connected things.
 The importance of security for the Internet of Things can’t be overstated – but you’re already aware, or you wouldn’t be reading this article.So let’s dig down and look at some stories that move the discussion into the practical.

 Start with a strategy.